nodemcu/nodemcu-firmware/README.md

 <a id="nm_heap"></a>
 ## node.heap()
 ####Description
-return the available RAM size in bytes
+return the remain HEAP size in bytes

 ####Syntax
 node.heap()